 - Let them cool a bit or eat them right off the pan.

 - This method will turn your jalebi crunchy again and it will add an amazing glaze to them too.

-These methods ensure that you will be able to wow your friends and family with jalebi that taste just as good as new.
-You don’t have to waste time by preparing jalebi from scratch each and every time—make a huge batch and reap the benefits for a few days!
+These methods ensure that you will be able to impress your friends and family with Jalebi that taste just as good as new.
+You don’t have to waste time by preparing Jalebi from scratch each and every time—make a huge batch and reap the benefits for a few days!